OpenBAS-Platform/docs/docs/deployment/ecosystem/executors.md

 ## CrowdStrike Falcon Agent

-The CrowdStrike Falcon agent can be leveraged to execute implants as detached processes that will the execute payloads according to the [OpenBAS architecture](https://docs.openbas.io/latest/deployment/overview).
+The CrowdStrike Falcon agent can be leveraged to execute implants as detached processes that will then execute payloads according to the [OpenBAS architecture](https://docs.openbas.io/latest/deployment/overview).

+The implants will be downloaded to these folders on the different assets:
+* On Windows assets: `C:\Windows\Temp\.openbas\implant-XXXXX`
+* On Linux or MacOS assets: `/tmp/.openbas/implant-XXXXX`

+where XXXXX will be a completely random UUID, generated for each inject that will be executed.
+This ensures that the implants are unique and will be deleted on assets' restart.

 ### Configure the CrowdStrike Platform